 Target Market Identification

-During startup, you need to identify your market demographic that is age, gender, careers, and location.
+During startup, you need to identify your market demographic which is age, gender, careers, and location.
 You will need to analyze your product or service and how people will respond once you introduce it to the market.
 Also, you’ll need to set the price after and understand the market price to avoid over/undercharging.

 Doing a competitor’s analysis will help you with branding.
 This will give you ideas of how to be unique from your competitors.
 This solely depends on your target market.